 Impact of My Lai

 The revelations of the My Lai massacre caused morale to plummet even further, as GIs wondered what other atrocities their superiors were concealing.
-On the home front in the United States, the brutality of the My Lai massacre and the efforts made by higher-ranking officers to conceal it exacerbated antiwar sentiment and increased the bitter divide among the population regarding the continuing U.S. presence in Vietnam.
+On the home front in the United States, the brutality of the My Lai massacre and the efforts made by higher-ranking officers to conceal it exacerbated anti-war sentiment and increased the bitterness regarding the continuing U.S. military presence in Vietnam.

 Eyewitness accounts of the My Lai massacre; story by Seymour Hersh Nov.
 20, 1969.
 Cleveland Plain Dealer.

 The Heroes of My Lai.
 Transcript of 1994 Tulane University My Lai Conference.